jschaf/mccc/battle/hammelburg.md

 promptly told Obstfelder of Baum's objective. [@Koyen1946FourthArmored, 193]

-Obstfelder immediately notified the *Oflag XIII* commander, Major General Goeckel and the Hammelburg area commander, COL Hoepple.
+Obstfelder immediately notified the *Oflag XIII* commander, Generalmajor Goeckel and the Hammelburg area commander, COL Hoepple.
-Unfortunately for Baum, a German *panzerjäger* (tank destroyer) company commanded by *Hauptmann* (captain) Koehl, sat in ambush near Hammelburg, alerted about Baum's break-through the hours after the event.
+Unfortunately for Baum, a German *panzerjäger* (tank destroyer) company commanded by *Hauptmann* (captain) Koehl, sat in ambush near Hammelburg, alerted about Baum's break-through in the hours after the event.
 Koehl had 8 *panzerjägers* equipped with an 88mm flak gun mounted on a Tiger tank chassis. [@Robel2000PattonsHammelburg, 28-29] With the element of surprise, Koehl destroyed 1 Sherman, one light tank and 5 half-tracks.
 Baum returned fire destroying three *panzerjägers* before Koehl withdrew.
-Critically, the destroyed half-tracks were carrying the extra fuel and ammunition the task force need to return to American lines.
-Additionally, the fight took two hours, time that Baum would need. [@Baum1945NotesTask, 2]
+The destroyed half-tracks were carrying the extra fuel and ammunition the task force need to return to American lines.
+Additionally, the fight dragged on for two hours as Baum worked to defeat Koehl. [@Baum1945NotesTask, 2]

-By accident Baum veered south at Hammelburg, away from Koehl and into Lager Hammelburg and *Oflag XIII*.
+By accident, Baum veered south at Hammelburg, away from Koehl and into Lager Hammelburg and *Oflag XIII*.
 After a cursory defense, the Camp Commandant, Generalmajor von Goeckel, surrendered to his American POWs.
 The liberated Americans sent a small contingent to meet Task